Last updated March 2026

 For All FSA Loans:

-- Must have sufficient management experience or education (FSA has some flexibility here — completing a farm management course can count)
+• Must have sufficient management experience or education (completing a farm management course can count)

-- Must be unable to obtain sufficient credit elsewhere at reasonable terms (for direct loans — this is the "credit elsewhere" test)
+• Must be unable to obtain sufficient credit elsewhere at reasonable terms (for direct loans, the "credit elsewhere" test)

 The "Credit Elsewhere" Test

-This sounds scarier than it is.
 For direct loans, FSA needs to confirm you can't get adequate commercial credit at reasonable terms.
-This doesn't mean you're a bad credit risk or in financial trouble.
-It just means FSA determines that the terms a bank would offer you aren't as good as what FSA can provide.
-In practice, most beginning farmers automatically pass this test because they don't have enough collateral or lending history yet — which is exactly the situation FSA was built to serve.
+This doesn't mean you're a bad credit risk.
+It means FSA determines that the terms a bank would offer aren't as good as what FSA can provide.
+Most beginning farmers pass this test automatically, they don't have enough collateral or lending history yet, which is exactly the situation FSA was built to serve.

 Beginning Farmer Advantages